 Place a Signal Editor block in the system under test and author inputs graphically.

 You can also author test inputs that react to simulation behavior by using a Test Sequence block.
-Define sets of steps and transitions by using MATLAB® as the action language.
-You can use sequential or switched step groups in a hierarchy.
-Create test sequences in a Test Sequence block.
+Use a Test Sequence block to define sets of steps and transitions by using MATLAB® as the action language.
+You can also use sequential or switched step groups in a hierarchy and create test sequences in a Test Sequence block.

 |Test Sequence||Create simulation testing scenarios, function calls, and assessments|